-- Applicants are required to use the application format available for download in English or Japanese on the Toyota Foundation website. - (https://www.toyotafound.or.jp/english/program/asian neighbors.html) - Applicants must only use the space provided and submit the form without any page extension other than as specified. - No additional documents should be included with or attached to the application. - Please carefully follow the instructions provided on the Toyota Foundation website or in these guidelines when submitting your application. - Applications must be submitted before the deadline.
+- Applicants must choose either English or Japanese for applying.
+This means if registered from the English page of our website, you must use English Application Form.
+Likewise, if registered from the Japanese page, you must use Japanese Application Form.
+Please do not change languages in the midst of application process.
+When failed to follow this instruction, you may not be able to submit (upload) application forms via the web system. - Applications must be submitted before the deadline.
 Please be aware that as the deadline approaches traffic on the Toyota Foundation website is likely to intensify, potentially making it difficult to upload applications.
-For this reason, applicants are asked to submit applications as early as possible. - Applications cannot be replaced or re-submitted. - Submitted applications will not be returned. - If any aspect of an application is found to be untrue or misleading, the application will be automatically rejected.
+For this reason, applicants are asked to submit applications as early as possible.
+The Toyota Foundation will not take any responsibilities for failure to upload application forms. - Applicants must only use the space provided and submit the form without any page extension.
+Also no additional documents should be included with or attached to the application. - Please carefully follow the instructions provided on the Toyota Foundation website or in these guidelines when submitting your application. - Applications cannot be replaced or re-submitted. - Submitted applications will not be returned. - If any aspect of an application is found to be untrue or misleading, the application will be automatically rejected.
 In a case where such a proposal has been approved, the grant will be cancelled. - The Toyota Foundation will not respond to inquiries regarding the selection process.